-The following table presents the fees for professional services earned by Ernst & Young LLP, the Company's prior independent registered public accounting firm, for services rendered for the years ended December 31, 2014 and 2015, respectively:
+The following table presents the fees for professional services earned by Ernst & Young LLP, the Company's prior independent registered public accounting firm, for services rendered for the year ended December 31, 2015:

-Fiscal 2015 Fiscal 2014
+Fiscal 2015

-Audit Fees(1) \$200,000 \$360,000
+Audit Fees(1) \$ 200,000

-Audit-Related Fees(2) 7,420
+Audit-Related Fees(2) -

-Tax Fees(3)
+Tax Fees(3) -

-All Other Fees(4) 1,735
+All Other Fees(4) -

-Total \$200,000 \$369,155
+Total \$ 200,000

-- (1) Audit Fees include fees billed for the applicable year for services: (a) in connection with the audit of Targacept's financial statements included in its annual report on Form 10-K and the review of Targacept's financial statements included in its quarterly reports on Form 10-Q; (b) in connection with the audit of Targacept's internal control over financial reporting; (c) in connection with its registration statements on Forms S-4 and S-8 filed with the SEC in 2015; (d) in connection with the review of other documents filed with the SEC and accounting consultations; and (e) normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees include fees for assurance and related services by the principal accountant that are reasonably for the performance of the audit or review of Targacept's financial statements and are not reported under Audit Fees. - (3) Tax Fees include fees billed in the applicable year for tax return preparation, assistance with tax return examinations, research and technical tax advice. - (4) All Other Fees reflect fees billed in the applicable year for a license to Ernst & Young LLP's web-based accounting research tool.
+- (1)Audit Fees include fees billed for the applicable year for services: (a) in connection with the audit of Targacept's financial statements included in its annual report on Form 10-K and the review of Targacept's financial statements included in its quarterly reports on Form 10-Q; (b) in connection with the audit of Targacept's internal control over financial reporting; (c) in connection with its registration statements on Forms S-4 and S-8 filed with the SEC in 2015; (d) in connection with the review of other documents filed with the SEC and accounting consultations; and (e) normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings or engagements. - Audit-Related Fees include fees for assurance and related services by the principal accountant that are reasonably for the performance of the audit or (2)review of Targacept's financial statements and are not reported under Audit Fees. - Tax Fees include fees billed in the applicable year for tax return preparation, assistance with tax return examinations, research and technical tax advice.
+(3)(4) - All Other Fees reflect fees billed in the applicable year for a license to Ernst & Young LLP's web-based accounting research tool.